Fire and Blast Barriers

 Compliance StandardsASTM E119, NFPA 221ISO 22899, ASCE Blast Code

-Understanding Fire Hazards in Industrial Settings
+Understanding Fire and Blast Hazards

 Fire hazards in industrial environments result from electrical malfunctions, flammable liquids, gas leaks, and high temperatures.